nomike/3dpublish/README.md

 A versatile tool for managing and synchronizing 3D printable designs across multiple platforms with a plugin-based architecture.

-**WARNING**: This project is in early development and may not be fully functional.
-Use at your own risk.
+**WARNING**: This project is in early design phase.
+It doesn't have usable functionality yet and all interfaces are likely to change.

 ## Features